cconstantine/recall/README.md

 You will be assessed on the quality of your solution according to the prior criteria, with a particular focus on the scaling behaviour of your cluster.

 All code and scripts must be put in a public GitHub repository.
 Include a README.md with instructions for provisioning and any other information you feel is relevant.

+* Created new access key pair.
+Added to environment